Updated March 8, 2023

 - Make use of Global Variables for key values

-- Make use of Ping command to check if a computer is present.
+- Make use of the Ping command to check if a computer is present.

 - Perform ‘runAs’ without specifying any specific credentials.